maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 PRINT X
     30 NEXT X

-This example is similar to the one above but demonstrates multiple statements in the FOR/NEXT "block", as well as leaving off the variable name from the NEXT:
+This example is similar to the one above but demonstrates multiple statements in the `FOR/NEXT` "block", as well as leaving off the variable name from the `NEXT`:

     10 FOR Y=10 TO 20 STEP 2
     20 A=A+Y